 Bulgaria — Vultures Back To LIFE

 A vision to see Griffon Vulture fly again in areas where they disappeared in the north of Bulgaria initiated an ambitious reintroduction project ten years ago — VULTURES’ RETURN.
 Targeted releases of imported Griffon Vultures coming from the healthy and growing populations of the species in Spain and France as well as of captive background started.
 Since then, the VULTURES’ RETURN project and the Vultures Back to LIFE led by Green Balkans and Fund for Wild Flora and Fauna (FWFF), released total of about 260 Griffon Vultures.
-Today, ten years after the beginning of the Griffon Vulture releases, the species is now recovered in the region with 15 to 18 pairs nesting in Vrachanski Balkan, 18 to 23 pairs in Eastern Stara Planina, and local colonies numbering up to 50 to 70 and 80 to 100 birds respectively.
+Today, ten years after the beginning of the Griffon Vulture releases, the species is now recovered in the region with 15 to 18 pairs nesting in Vrachanski Balkan, 18 to 23 pairs in Eastern Stara Planina, 7 to 8 breeding pairs in Kresna gorge, and local colonies numbering up to 50 to 70, 80 to 100, and 50-70 birds respectively.

 Balkans — Balkan Anti-Poisoning Project